quantummaid/quantummaid-tutorials/basic/BasicTutorial.md

     <version>0.9.20</version>
 </dependency>
 ```
+**Explanation**: QuantumMaid consists of several sub-projects.
+HttpMaid is the sub-project concerned
+with everything related to the web.
 ## The first use case

-To start the project, create a `src/main/java/org/acme/quickstart/GreetingUseCase.java` class with the following content:
+To start the project, create a `src/main/java/com/mycompany/app/GreetingUseCase.java` class with the following content:

 <!---[CodeSnippet](usecase1)-->
 ```java